noklam/hkjob-analysis/design.md

 - [ ] A datalake to dump all those HTML files
 - [ ] Airflow will run these batch jobs daily, fail on retry
 - [ ] Validate if the site is crawled already, if so skip it.
+- [ ] Use Logger to replace print for generating systematic log

 Optionally: